 There are multiple issues that users may face while working with MBOX files like error in opening a file, platform incompatibility, corruption of files, etc. Though recent versions of Thunderbird do not put any restrictions on the size of MBOX folders (earlier versions had 4GB as the limit), smaller file sizes are always recommended.
 This is because the maximum permissible file size depends on the OS file system too.
 Also, large file sizes can cause some abnormal behavior in some email clients.

 Dealing with oversized MBOX files can be a difficult task.
-However, there are practically some solutions to which you can look forward to. which includes:
+However, there are two solutions to which you can look forward to reduce the size of MBOX files:

 If you’re not satisfied with the above methods or looking for an automated solution, then it is ideal to convert MBOX file into PST format and then split it into multiple sizes.
 Kernel MBOX to PST converter can be the handy utility that will allow you to convert all your MBOX files into PST format, and save that file into multiple files based on your requirements.